Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

       - Delete Account

-- The system shall contain a bar at the top with the following menus
+- The system shall contain a navigation bar at the top with the following menus/sub-menus

     - Home

+    - General

+    - Login / Sign Up

-    - Profile
+    - Add Tools

     - Your Tools